You need to confirm you are over the age of 25 and living in Scotland

 What is a cover letter?

-A cover letter is usually sent along with your CV or application when you apply for a job, a cover letter is a chance to introduce yourself and showcase your personality and sell yourself as the person who’s right for the job.
+A cover letter is usually sent along with your CV or application when you apply for a job.
+It gives you a chance to introduce yourself and showcase your personality and sell yourself as the person who’s right for the job.

 - Who you are